Chapter 9: Not So Easily Broken, Part 2

 "Have you forgotten your first battle?
 The halfling was an innocent, untouched by violence or cruelty, before you stole him away to fight in your wars."

 "He's having nightmares."
 Thorin ignored the accusation that he had compelled Bilbo to do anything again his will.
 Bilbo was no child, and Thorin had realized in the early days of their quest that bossing a hobbit into obedience was like dragging a recalcitrant cow through mud.
 They simply dug their feet in and refused to move.

 Thranduil looked pityingly at him, like a parent might look at an uncommonly slow child.
 "Of course he is.
 I suppose you think less of him for it."

 Thorin said nothing.
-But his expression must have given something away, because Thranduil made a soft noise of understanding, a flicker of sympathy crossing his pale, unearthly face.
+But his expression must have given something away, because Thranduil made a soft noise of understanding.
 Of course Thorin wouldn't think less of Bilbo for waking unsettled in the night, or for seeing wretched things when he closed his eyes.
 Thorin had dreamt of the gates of Moria for years.